Cedric-Boucher/Recipe-Book/docs/User Stories.md

    2. As a user I want to be able to search my recipes by name
    3. As a user I want to be able to search my ingredients by name
    4. As a user I want to be able to find which recipes I can cook with a certain list of ingredients (the ones I have)
+5. Conversion
+   1. As a user I want to be able to convert between different measurement units
+   2. As a user I want to be able to use the metric system of measurement units
+   3. As a user I want to be able to use the imperial system of measurement units
+   4. As a user I want to be able to convert between mass and volume units